metamaden/recountmethylation_instance/README.md

 get_h5se_gr()
 ```

-You could also use the following one-liner to call the steps in their recommended order:
+You could also run the following one-liner from your Terminal to call the steps in their recommended order:

 ```
 snakemake --cores 1 run_dnam_pipeline